 Steady Your Balance and Improve Your Gait with Physical Therapy

 Do you ever feel unsteady, or not quite as sure-footed as you use to be?
 Do you find yourself having to reach for walls or furniture to steady yourself?
 Do you experience pain in your hips, knees, or other joints that have changed the way that you walk?
-If so, you may be suffering from a balance or gait disorder.
+If so, you may be suffering from balance problems or gait disorders.

 These disorders can be physically and mentally disrupting, developing for a variety of reasons.
-Underlying musculoskeletal and neurological disorders can cause or aggravate a balance or gait problem.
+Underlying musculoskeletal and neurological disorders can cause or aggravate balance problems or gait problem.
 Luckily, physical therapy can help significantly reduce your symptoms or correct your condition altogether.
-For more information on how you can steady your balance and gait troubles, contact Washington Physical Therapy and Rehabilitation for an appointment today!
+For more information on how you can steady your balance and gait troubles, contact Washington Physical Therapy for an appointment today!